 For example, it can be wise to create and federate a community of beta-testers, while developing the first version of your product, service or project.
-This community building strategy allows to collect the needs of a community, and to make the solution evolve according to the feedbacks.
+This community-building strategy allows you to collect the needs of the community, and to make the solution evolve according to the feedback.

 Ready to choose the right moment to build your community?